If you have been injured or suffered a loss because of the negligent actions of another, you may be eligible for compensation.

 - Argue your case for punitive damages.

-The team at Bensinger Law strives to understand the individual case and goals of each client.
+The team at Bensinger Legal Services strives to understand the individual case and goals of each client.
 The Bensinger Law team prides itself on creative and efficient solutions to serious legal problems.
-Contact us today for your free consultation.
+Contact us today online or call (419) 455-1410 for your free consultation.